moyix/2_ffast_2_furious/README.md

                     Difference
 ```

-Now run it in the mode that loads `gofast.so`, and watch Address Sanitizer catch an out-of-bounds read (witout address sanitizer, this would silently corrupt the heap metadata):
+Now run it in the mode that loads `gofast.so`, and watch Address Sanitizer catch an out-of-bounds read (without address sanitizer, this would silently corrupt the heap metadata):

 ```
 Loaded ./gofast.so